 Consider whether the child has:

-- Could this be maltreatment (especially if bedwetting is reported as deliberate or the child is being punished for bedwetting)?
+- Been subjected to maltreatment (especially if bedwetting is reported as deliberate or the child is being punished for bedwetting).

 A diary of fluid intake, symptoms, bedwetting and toileting patterns may help clarify the history in some cases.